elastisys/scale.cloudpool/aws/ec2/README.md

         is false (disabled).
   - ``poolUpdatePeriod`` (optional): The time interval (in seconds) between periodical pool size updates.
-A pool size update may involve terminating termination-due instances and placing new spot requests to replace terminated spot requests.
+A pool size update may involve terminating termination-due instances and placing new instance requests to replace terminated instances.
 Default: 60.

 ## Usage